berksaltuk/berksaltuk/README.md

-- 👋 Hi, I’m @berksaltuk
+- 👋 Hi there, I’m @berksaltuk
 - 👀 I’m a backend engineer at Getir and a lifelong computer science student!
+- 🎓 I am a recent graduate of Bilkent University CS
-- 🌱 Interested in backend development & deep learning
+- 🌱 Interested in backend development, deep learning & graphic design

 <p align="center">